joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/11/27/world/africa/mogadishu-shabab-hotel.html?searchResultPosition=4

 **What We Learned From Week 12 in the N.F.L.**\
-`The Jets kept pace in the A.F.C. playoff race by beating the Bears after making a quarterback change.
-Tennessee and Cincinnati are developing one of the A.F.C.’s most underrated rivalries.`\
+`The Jets kept pace by beating the Bears after making a quarterback change.
+The Titans and Bengals are developing one of the A.F.C.’s most underrated rivalries and the Ravens’ fourth-quarter drama continued.`\
 https://nytimes.com/2022/11/27/sports/football/nfl-week-12-scores.html?searchResultPosition=5

 **Footage Shows Protests Across China Over Covid Restrictions**\